powerhouse-inc/powerhouse-docs/docs/academy/02-Create/01-ToDoList/03-ImplementOperationReducers.md

    Duration  417ms (transform 79ms, setup 0ms, collect 174ms, tests 12ms, environment 0ms, prepare 158ms)
 ```

 If you got the same output, you have successfully implemented the operation reducers and tests for the `ToDoList` document model.
+Congratulations, you've succesfully setup the back-bone for a simple todolist document model.

-Continue to the next section to learn how to implement the document model editor so you can see a simple user interface for the `ToDoList` document model in action.
+Continue to the next chapter to learn how to implement the document model editor so you can see a simple user interface for the `ToDoList` document model in action.